tulip/multivariate-normal-js/README.md

 1. Clone this repo.
 2. `npm install`
-3. `npm install -g webpack-dev-server`

-Then, you can run the tests with `npm test`, or run the example app with `cd example; webpack-dev-server` and then naviating to http://localhost:8080.
+Then, you can run the tests with `npm test`, or run the example app with `npm start` and then navigating to http://localhost:8080.

 Contributing
 ====================